DaedalicEntertainment/ue4-test-automation/README.md

 1. [License](#license)
 1. [References](#references)

 ## Setup

+### Prerequisites

+Daedalic Test Automation Plugin currently supports the following Unreal Engine Versions:

+* 4.23

-Note that the plugin relies on Gauntlet, and thus currently requires both a source version of the engine and a C++ Unreal project.
+Note that you currently have to compile the plugin yourself, and thus need a C++ Unreal project.

+If you want to use [Gauntlet](#gauntlet) for running your tests, you'll need a source version of Unreal Engine as well.

 ### Adding The Plugin